-- Support for Staff and Students with units focusing on Literacies, Comprehensive School Health and FNMI and Diversity as well as Inclusive Learning have been designed to provide leadership and support for school staff to achieve the goals in the District Plan. - Expanded use of technology for teaching and learning including SchoolZone, PowerSchool, webcasts, webinars, and other share site technology. - Development of a Partnership unit to create a framework and support for schools working with partners. - Improved access to Student Learning Services with the removal of cost recovery and work in cross disciplinary teams with groups of schools. - Project approach to support the implementation of Special Needs Task Force recommendations. - Project approach to review Behaviour and Learning Assistance Program. - Lessons from Urban School and Inclusive Learning pilots implemented in Inclusive Learning crossdisciplinary approach. - Support for implementation of Bullving Prevention recommendations from the Board of Trustees. - Awareness session for all district leaders re Racism Free Edmonton. - Development and implementation of Guided Reading support. - Development and implementation of administration related to the Safe, Caring, and Respectful Learning Environments policy.
+- Support for Staff and Students with units focusing on Literacies, Comprehensive School Health and FNMI and Diversity as well as Inclusive Learning have been designed to provide leadership and support for school staff to achieve the goals in the District Plan. - Expanded use of technology for teaching and learning including SchoolZone, PowerSchool, webcasts, webinars, and other share site technology. - Development of a Partnership unit to create a framework and support for schools working with partners. - Improved access to Student Learning Services with the removal of cost recovery and work in cross disciplinary teams with groups of schools. - Project approach to support the implementation of Special Needs Task Force recommendations. - Project approach to review Behaviour and Learning Assistance Program. - Lessons from Urban School and Inclusive Learning pilots implemented in Inclusive Learning crossdisciplinary approach. - Support for implementation of Bullying Prevention recommendations from the Board of Trustees. - Awareness session for all district leaders re Racism Free Edmonton. - Development and implementation of Guided Reading support.